 Cory Carman is an Ecotrust board member and fourth-generation rancher in Wallowa County, Oregon.
 Along with others in her community, Cory uses her cattle as a tool to restore soil health.
-With projects like the Redd on Salmon street, we are working to build the infrastructure producers like Cory need to build their business.
+With projects like the Redd on Salmon street, and our Ag of the Middle Accelerator we are working to build the infrastructure producers like Cory need to build their business.

 By Cory Carman